MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 ### Create and authenticate a `MicrosoftGraphClient`

-To create a graph client object to access the Microsoft Graph API, you will need the credential to do authentication.
+To create a graph client object to access the Microsoft Graph API, you will need the credentials to do authentication.
 The SDK provides several credential classes to choose that meets various requirements.You need to load configuration before using any credentials.

 - In browser environment, you need to explicitly pass in the configuration parameters.
 The scaffolded React project has provided environment variables to use.